Research and Clinical Trials

 Pomegranate Juice Study

 The UCLA Longevity Center is studying the effect of pomegranate juice on memory.
 Volunteers between the ages of 50 and 75 are needed.
-The study lasts one year and includes seven visits to UCLA and $300 compensation for participation.
+The study lasts one year and includes five visits to UCLA and $300 compensation for participation.